MurphyAmos/WeatherMap/README.md

 - Search for weather by city name
 - Display Temperature, Forecast, and Rain Chaice
-- Automatically opens a map in your browser with a weather popup using `Folium` Notes
+- Automatically opens a map in your browser with a weather popup using `Folium`
+- Will automatically use user location if program cannot find input location

+Notes
 -----
 - Make sure you have internet access for forecast pulling and map loading.

 License